 The history of ecommerce demonstrates that online stores have certainly come a long way in the past few decades!

-Ecommerce has transformed the shopping experience and is increasingly preferred by customers over the traditional experience in stores.
+While ecommerce has both advantages and disadvantages, it has undoubtedly transformed the shopping experience and is increasingly preferred by many customers over the traditional experience in brick-and-mortar stores.
 As consumer preference has shifted, many retail businesses have adjusted their business models to embrace online sales.

 Though there’s no questioning the importance of ecommerce in today’s market, it now often includes digital commerce to meet the needs and expectations of consumers.
 While this is a relatively new term, it’s starting to become more relevant to modern businesses.